Find peace

 Where to Start

-Starting therapy or coaching doesn’t have to mean you have it all figured out.
+Starting therapy doesn’t have to mean you have it all figured out.
 We’ll begin wherever you are, and see if working together feels like a fit.

 Schedule below to book a free 15-minute consultation or feel free to reach out to me via email with any questions: